thewoolleyman/boxbuilder/README.markdown

 Boxbuilder has an integration test in test/boxbuilder_test which does the following:

-* Runs boxbuilder\_remote\_build\_ami to create an AMI with the default sample configuration and chef repos
+* Runs boxbuilder\_remote\_build\_ami to create an AMI with the default example configuration and chef repos
 * Starts a new EC2 instance from the newly-built AMI
 * Verifies the AMI was built correctly by performing assertions on the instance via SSH
 * Terminates/deletes all test resources (instance, AMI, and snapshot)